 This course focuses on the composition, structure, and behavior of matter.
-Due to the emphasis on advanced problem-solving, incorporating algebraic skills, and a variety of laboratory activities, it is highly recommended that students have earned a "B" or higher average in Algebra I. If a student has taken Algebra IA and IB it is recommended they take Physical Science before taking Chemistry I to ensure success in Chemistry.
-It has been generally noted that students in Algebra IA and IB struggle more with the math in Chemistry I and Physical Science gives more foundation in science computation.
-This course meets the physical science graduation requirement.
+Due to the emphasis on advanced problem-solving, incorporating algebraic skills, it is highly recommended that students have earned a "B" or higher average in Algebra I before taking this course.
+It has generally been noted that students who have not yet taken Algebra I struggle more with the mathematical applications in Chemistry.
+It is recommended that students first take physical science while building their foundational skills.